Key takeaways

 Where a video call translator pays back

 1. Telehealth across language barriers.
 A clinician and patient in different languages, real-time translation with optional human-interpreter handoff.
-Cuts consultation cost ~40 % versus on-call interpreters; consent and accuracy bars are high.
+Cuts reliance on on-call human interpreters, who bill by the minute; consent and accuracy bars are high.

 2. Cross-border sales.
 Vendor in one language, buyer in another, AI translator on the call.
 Closes deals where neither party is fluent in the other’s language.